andresebr/kumodd/README.md

 # kumodd

-Kumodd collects files and meta-data from a specified Google Drive account.
+Kumodd downloads files and generates tables of meta-data from a specified Google Drive account.

-It can download files, or generate a CSV file of meta-data.
+It can download files and/or generate a CSV file of meta-data.
 Files can be filtered by category, such as doc, image, or video.
 Meta-data columns may be selected in the configuration file.

 ## Usage examples

-To list all documents, use -l doc:
+To list all documents, use "-l doc":
 ``` shell
 kumodd.py -l doc
 Created (UTC)            Last Modified (UTC)      File Id                                       Remote Path                   Revision   Modified by      Owner            MD5